 - Usability: Currently, WebP images aren’t supported by the majority of graphic design software such as Photoshop or Illustrator.
 Anyone who works in these programs will be used to opening up images files (of all descriptions, JPEG, GIF, PNG etc.) and just ‘getting on’ with editing as required.
 In addition, when it comes to saving those files, you’re able to typically export into any of the common image formats.
 With WebP this isn’t possible to do straight out of the box.
 Instead you’ll likely need to download a plugin from the WebPShop in order to use your ‘normal’ image editing software.
 Until WebP images become as ubiquitous as JPEGs and other formats, there is always going to be a reluctance to ‘overcomplicate’ things and many web designers will continue to use more traditional image formats.

 - Browser Compatibility: WebP is NOT a universally supported by all browsers.
-This means that, whilst the majority of your visitors who use up-to-date browsers like Chrome or Mozilla won’t have a problem viewing these images, you will still have a sizeable minority who won’t be able to view website images saved as WebP, which notably includes Safari.
+This means that, whilst the majority of your visitors who use up-to-date browsers like Chrome or Mozilla won’t have a problem viewing these images, you will still have a sizeable minority who won’t be able to view website images saved as WebP, which notably includes Safari that only provides partial support depending on the version used (at the time of writing).
 You’ll need a workaround (which we’ll discuss below) to ensure that all your visitors can see your website as you intend it to look.

 So, the question has to be ‘should I use WebP?’.
 Well, it certainly looks as if people are beginning to take more notice of what is an incredibly innovative file format.
 And, if speed really matters to you and you have the resources to create a website using WebP images then why wouldn’t you?
 As with all new technology, sometimes it can be slow out of the starting gate but it’s better to be ahead of the curve than racing to catch up your competition!
 With this in mind, let’s take a look at how we’d go about using WebP images on a WordPress website.